marcinlesek/docker-spa-setup/README.md

 ## <a name="prod-env"></a>Production time

-Now we can assume that few sprints of developmenthave passed and you have your dream *MVP ready to production*.
+Now we can assume that few sprints of development have passed and you have your dream *MVP ready to production*.
 But only development environment is working now - it's heavy, not optimized and with a lot of unneeded logs.
 Let's change it!

 ### <a name="configure-it"></a>Configure it